 In accordance with NCAA Division III regulations, athletics leadership, ability, participation, or performance may not be considered in the awarding of any financial aid.
 This includes the process of reviewing, considering, and granting appeals.
 Please do not mention any of these items within your appeal.

 Examples of Qualifying Emergency Circumstances:

-- Academic-related charges outside of standard bill (test fees, books, supplies)
+- Academic-related charges outside of standard bill (books, supplies)